Botox is the most popular minimally-invasive cosmetic procedure in the United States.

 Even though you have an appointment scheduled, there are a few situations that would make you unable to get your injections.
 For instance, if you have an active rash in any of the areas being treated, you will likely need to reschedule your appointment.

-You will also be unable to have Botox injections performed if you are pregnant or breastfeeding.
+You also won’t be able to have Botox injections performed if you are pregnant or breastfeeding.

 Once you’re cleared, administering Botox involves injecting the medication into the muscle just underneath the skin.
 The needles are tiny, usually no larger than three strands of hair placed together.